Peterpiotr/siguren-documentation/docs/source/equipment/ms-solution/control-cabinet.rst

 All electrical parameters and iterfaces are determined by the pre-configuration diagram.

 .. _diagram:
-.. _Integration of the MotoSuiveur in the control system
 .. figure:: ../../_img/Control-Cabinet/control-cabinet-configuration.png
 	:figwidth: 800 px
 	:align: center